 The most efficient networks are those that link to the broadest range of information, knowledge, and experience.
 Where once a crowd was reliant on proximity to engage, technology now enables a crowd to form with little geo-proximity limitation.
 When not be bound by proximity, knowledge that was once a scarce commodity now becomes a powerful, abundant catalyst.

-To me, crowdsourcing is simply a technology-enabled AI approach: both views, crowdsourcing and AI, are 2 sides of the same coin, both equaled to the coin’s value.
+To me, crowdsourcing is simply a technology-enabled AI approach: both views, crowdsourcing and AI, are two sides of the same coin, both represent the coin’s total value.

 No doubt I got some things wrong, or left out some important ideas.
 Please let me know what you think and suggestions you have for me to add value.